TeacherRock/Fuzzy_HW2/Readme.md

     refer : main_knn_leave_one_out.py

-Each python file perform the method with/without feature normalization Leave-one-out versions use the best combination of features from the orginal version
+Each python file perform the method with/without feature normalization Leave-one-out versions use the best combination of features from the orginal version, and also find the new ocmbination of features for comparision.